armory/docs/content/en/scale-agent/release-notes/agent-service/agent-service-v-0-6-10.md

     - 891234
 ```

-The permissions did not load because the Agent expected strings and not numbers.
+The permissions did not load because the Armory Agent expected strings and not numbers.
 You had surround the values with quotes like the following:
 ```
 permissions:
   READ: